Sexual Orientation Discrimination: West Hollywood Employee Rights

 Both discrimination in decisions and harassment in conditions violate California law.
 Either one alone is actionable; together they strengthen your claim.

 Pro tip: Keep records of both types of conduct separately: note discriminatory decisions (dates, job impacts, who decided) and harassment incidents (date, time, what was said, who witnessed it).
-This clarity helps establish the full scope of violations.
+This clarity helps if you choose to pursue a legal claim and need to present your allegations clearly.

 The Fair Employment and Housing Act (FEHA) is California’s primary state law protecting employees from discrimination and harassment.
 It covers sexual orientation explicitly and provides broader protections than federal law in many ways.
 If you work for an employer with five or more employees in California, FEHA protects you.